castorini/anserini/README.md

 ## Python Interface

 Anserini was designed with Python integration in mind, for connecting with popular deep learning toolkits such as PyTorch.
 This is accomplished via [pyjnius](https://github.com/kivy/pyjnius).
-To make this work, tell Maven to explicitly build the fat jar.
+To make this work, tell Maven to explicitly build the fat jar, as follows:

 ```
 mvn clean package shade:shade